fgsreally/phecda/.changeset/sixty-pets-shop.md

 "phecda-server": major
 ---

-bk change to refactor Context/Pipe/Interceptor
+bk change to refactor Context/Pipe/Interceptor;
+guard/interceptor/pipe will work for function(not request);
+each function will has its own context(won't share)